A look back at the interview with Laurent Imbert, coach of the French boys' padel team, in the “Face-à-Face” Live on Instagram.

 • Regarding his discovery of padel

-I discovered the padel in 1990: the father of a friend who told me about a field that had just been built in Blagnac, he did not know the rules, we played with wooden rackets.
-I had done a bit of all sports and I became passionate about this sport.
-It was friendly, there was competition but not too much either, there were not many of us.
-I was going to Marbella in the summer to train, and when I played my first tournaments, even when I was playing against super strong players, we still had a drink together at the end.
-I had the chance in Andalusia to train with Bela, Juan Martin Diaz.
+I discovered padel in 1990: the father of a friend who told me about a court that had just been built in Blagnac, he didn't know the rules, we played with wooden rackets.
+I had done a bit of all the sports and I became passionate about this sport.
+It was friendly, there was competition but not too much either, there were few of us.
+I went to Marbella in the summer to train, and when I played my first tournaments, even when I played against super strong players, we still had a drink together at the end.
+I was lucky enough in Andalusia to train with Bela, Juan Martin Diaz.

 • On his experience and his arrival in the French team

 There weren't many people playing and the coach at the time told us about the world championships in Madrid.
-I was 8 months old padel, we met at La Moraleja, in 1992, in Madrid, I was wondering what I was doing there.
-We found ourselves playing against Horacio Clementi, Bebe Auguste, Roby Gattiker, Alejandro Lasaigues who were superstars at the time, it was incredible.
+I had 8 months of padel, we ended up at La Moraleja, in 1992, in Madrid, I wondered a little what I was doing there.
+We ended up playing against Horacio Clementi, Bebe Auguste, Roby Gattiker, Alejandro Lasaigues who were superstars at the time, it was incredible.
 Then I continued, 1994, etc.

 • On the evolution of padel